ADC-UMN/site/content/meetings/_index/table.md

 background = "primary"

 title = "Event Schedule"
 subtitle = "Check here to see our event schedule.
 Zoom links for attending virtually and their recordings will also be here.
-Join the discord to see the Zoom password.
+Join the discord to see the Zoom password and link.
 Want a sneak peak?
 Check out our GitHub."

 [header]
     [[header.values]]